wuxb45/wormhole/README.md

 ## NEWS

+* The limitation about anchor keys with trailing (binary) zeroes has been removed in the recent updates (See Section 3.3 in the original paper for details of the limitation).
+Now Wormhole can manage binary string keys of any patterns.
+The maximum key length is UINT32_MAX and the maximum anchor key length is UINT16_MAX.

 * `wh.h` provides a user-friendly interface.
 See `easydemo.c` for coding examples.

 * The `whsafe` API is a *worry-free* thread-safe wormhole API.